// Guy Fernando (2020).

-// A simple audio frequency signal generator using Mozilla web audio.
+// A simple audio frequency signal generator javascript class library for Mozilla web audio.

 //